drdebian/ds3gdcp/CodeBook.md

 fBodyBodyGyroMag-std() | FrequencyBodyGyroMagnitudeStandardDeviation
 fBodyBodyGyroJerkMag-std() | FrequencyBodyGyroJerkMagnitudeStandardDeviation

-Note: For the final file "step5.txt" an additional prefix "AverageOf" was added to the meaningful variable name to indicate the summarized nature of the data.
+## Data dictionary of summarized data set

-## Data dictionary
+* subject:

-* subject: integers from 1 to 30 indication the individual the data was recorded from, aged 19 - 48.
+    + integers from 1 to 30 indication the individual the data was recorded from, aged 19 - 48.
 * activity: one of six activities of daily living
     + walking
     + walking upstairs